Charliemowood/cat-shelter-heroku/README.md

-The aim of this project was to explore the following technlogies:
+The aim of this project was to explore the following technologies:

 - Ruby fundamentals
 - OOP